DIY waste

 Under the Waste (Household Waste) Duty of Care (England and Wales) Regulations 2005, householders must take reasonable measures to ensure that waste produced on their property is passed on to an authorised person.

-Rogue waste operators will charge people for waste disposal but won’t pay to use the commercial waste sites that they are supposed to use.
+Rogue waste operators will charge you for waste disposal but may not pay to use the commercial waste sites that they are supposed to use and fly-tip it instead.
+If their fly-tipped waste is traced back to your household, you could be fined.